Gabriel-motto/DarkArise/README.md

 #### Added

 Following camera.

-New playable character
+New playable character.

-New enemy
+New enemy.

 #### Ongoing tasks

 New maps.

 AI for enemies.

 Change between playable characters.

 Bind new character's animation to keyboard controls.

 #### Problems found